 Managers and Product Owners

-Once you've got the tech people on your side, it is time to take the talk to the higher-ups.
-Implementing the approach might take months, so the main issue here is - will it be worth the invested time?
 You can tackle this question from the user and money angle.
-If the development cycle is shorter, it means features get to users quicker, and it becomes much easier to react to market demand.
-Quicker resolution of bugs and issues as well as higher quality of support mean more satisfied users.
+If the development cycle is shorter, features get to users quicker, making it much easier to react to market demand.
+Quicker resolution of bugs and issues and higher support quality mean more satisfied users.

-Another important argument is that automated processes, while dumb, are quick and reliable.
-This means there is less room for error and it becomes easier to keep to the deadlines.
 The breakdown of institutional silos achieves the same thing, but in a different way - one person's failure becomes less of an issue if the necessary knowledge is spread among the team.
 In other words, the bus factor grows rapidly.

 Summary